|

 It’s ubiquitous!

-In addition, phosphorus is present in all the cells of the body, as part of the cell membrane, and working in a buffering capacity to help your body to maintain a proper acid-base balance.
+In addition, phosphorus is present in all the cells of the body, as part of the cell membrane, and works in a buffering capacity to help your body to maintain a proper acid-base balance.
 It is also part of the process that gives you the energy to do the things you want to do; without enough phosphorus; you will feel weak and sluggish.

 Kids need more